readium/swift-toolkit/streamer/README.md

 //...
 ```

 You can now access your publications content programmatically.
-The `Publication` object is described in the R2Streamer documentation.
+The `Publication` object is described in details [here](https://readium.github.io/r2-streamer-swift/Classes/Publication.html).

 # Built in HTTP server